levimastrud/software-installs/node.md

 # Installing and Running Node
-You should only have to install Homebrew and Node once in your time at Prime.
+You should only have to install Homebrew and Node once in your time at EDA.
 Follow the instructions below.

 ## Installing Homebrew and Node.js (one-time)